 The Signup Process with Zipcar vs Maven

 Sign up for both Zipcar and Maven is relatively easy.
 You can sign up online or you can use the smartphone app.
 Either way, you will need the app once you begin reserving cars.
-During signup you will be charged the annual fee or application fee for both companies.
-Maven offers a free lifetime membership, which begins when you sign up.
+During signup, you will be charged the annual fee or application fee for both companies.
+Maven offers a free lifetime membership, which begins when you sign up and if you use this link, $20 off your first reservation.
 Zipcar charges a $25 application fee, but if you use this link you’ll get a $25 credit, essentially erasing your application fee!